sass/sass/proposal/module-system.md

 The `global-variable-exists()`, `function-exists()`, and `mixin-exists()` functions will all take an optional `$module` parameter.
-This parameter must be a string or `null`, and it must match the prefix of a module used by the current module.
-If it's not `null`, the function returns whether the module has a member with the given name and type.
-If it's `null`, it looks for members defined so far in the current module or import context, members of any modules that have been used without prefixes, or global built-in definitions.
+This parameter must be a string or `null`, and it must match the namespace of a `@use` rule in the current module.
+If it's not `null`, the function returns whether the module loaded by that rule has a member with the given name and type.
+If it's `null`, it looks for members defined so far in the current module or import context, members of any modules loaded by global `@use` rules, or global built-in definitions.